top of page

 Vitamin D3 Daily Maintenance Range

 For many adults, a common maintenance range is 600 to 2,000 IU of vitamin D3 daily.
-Some people take more, and some people take less, but that range is often used for general support.
+Some people take more, and some take less, but that range is often used for general support.
+If your labs show that your levels are low, your provider may recommend a higher short-term dose followed by a maintenance plan.

 Vitamin K2 Daily Range